phac-nml/irida/doc/developer/rest/fixup.md

 Authentication
 ==============

+IRIDA does not allow any un-authenticated interaction with the REST API.
 IRIDA uses [OAuth2](http://oauth.net/2/) for authentication and authorization of clients.
 Command-line tools must use the password grant type for OAuth2.
 Our examples are primarily showing how to interact with the IRIDA REST API over the using the password flow.
 IRIDA also supports the authorization code flow, so other web services can interact with IRIDA.

 Most programming languages have libraries with convenient interfaces for dealing with OAuth2 authorization.
 We provide some examples for the programming languages where we've written our own clients, but a comprehensive list of libraries can be found here: <http://oauth.net/code/>